smalik169/bachelor_thesis/README.md

-# bachelor_thesis
+# Application of artificial neural networks with attention mechanism for discovering distant dependencies in time series

-My bachelor's thesis about attention mechanism
+My bachelor's thesis about attention mechanism written under supervision of Jan Chorowski